UWL-CODERS/CODERS_Website/README.md

 Our website is built using the following technologies:
 - HTML for structure
-- CSS for styling
+- CSS, SCSS for styling
 - JavaScript/TypeScript for interactivity
-- DOM manipulation, AJAX, and jQuery for dynamic content
 - Angular Service for Dynamic Website Creation

 We are CODERS: Coders for Outreach, Diversity, Engagement and Retention Studies